Exactly as the title says — this is an easy and foolproof guide to starting seeds indoors.

 If more than one seed sprouted, choose the strongest one and pinch or snip off the others.
 You can even keep all of them, but be careful separating the roots if the seedlings are close together.
 Transplant the seedling into a larger container filled with potting mix.
 Hold it by the cotyledons (the first leaves that appear) and try not to manhandle the tiny roots.

-At this stage, you can lightly drench the potting mix using a diluted solution of all-purpose fertilizer.
+At this stage, you can lightly drench the potting mix using a diluted solution of compost tea or all-purpose fertilizer.
 Keep it simple, keep it organic, and don’t obsess too much over the nutrients.9

-Give the seedling plenty of sunlight each day to avoid the “leggy” look.10
+Give the seedling plenty of sunlight each day (at least 12 hours is ideal) to avoid the “leggy” look.10

 You can start to harden off the seedling11 by moving it outside under diffused light for a few hours and bringing it back inside each night.
 Over the next week, move it from diffused sun to full sun, and for longer periods of time, until it’s finally kept outside all night.